-Throwing out your to-do list might sound like a radical idea but, when caring for an infant, simply changing out of your pyjamas is an achievement.
+Tossing out your to-do list might sound like a radical idea but when caring for an infant, simply changing out of your pajamas is an achievement.
 On parental leave, free yourself of any pressure to get things done.

-I met a local mum at playgroup and we instantly clicked.
-She was there as an occasional volunteer—her kids were approaching the end of primary school while my son was still in nappies—and I would gravitate towards her to share a coffee and a chat.
+I met a local mother at playgroup and we instantly clicked.
+She was there as an occasional volunteer — her kids were approaching the end of primary school while my child was still in nappies — and I would gravitate towards her to share a coffee and a chat.
 Her conversation struck a chord, her advice was always sound, and her hilarious stories and wicked laugh cut through the monotony of my parental leave.
-She was driven and ambitious and unapologetic about being a working mum.
+She was driven and ambitious and unapologetic about being a working parent.

 Then one day, she said something that didn’t resonate: “When I was on parental leave,” she reminisced, “I threw out my to-do list.”

 My sleep-deprived brain couldn’t make sense of what I’d heard.
-This comment just didn’t fit with the focused, organised, on-the-go woman I had come to know.
+This comment just didn’t fit with the focused, organized, on-the-go working parent I’d come to know.
 Throw out your to-do list?
 I thought.
-How on earth did you stay organised under the tidal wave of household tasks and other responsibilities that hit after a new baby arrives?
+How on earth did you stay organized under the tidal wave of household tasks and other responsibilities that hit after a new baby arrives?

 I mulled over this idea for days.
 Was I doing it all wrong?
 What did she know that I didn’t?
-If I stopped taking note of the multitude of to-dos buzzing round my brain, wouldn’t it keep me up at night?
+If I stopped jotting down the multitude of to-dos filling my thoughts, wouldn’t it keep me up at night?

 In the workplace before baby, I was good at getting things done.
-I knew every time management hack, my tasks were prioritised and my day was scheduled to within an inch of its life.
-Over my career, I had invested much time into learning the art of good planning and organisation.
-It brought greater efficiency, higher productivity and less busy for busy’s sake.
-I wore my to-do list like a badge of honour.
-Because I knew no different, I brought this efficient approach to work to my role as a new mum.
+I knew every time management hack, my tasks were prioritized and my day was scheduled to within an inch of its life.
+Over my career, I had invested much time into learning the art of good planning and organization.
+It brought greater efficiency, higher productivity, and less busyness for busy’s sake.
+I wore my to-do list like a badge of honor.
+Because I knew no different, I brought this efficient approach to my role as a new parent.

-In the heady days of new parenthood, I thought I could do it all.
-Dirty laundry, thank-you cards, exercise, feeding baby, meal prep, doctor’s appointments, floors you can eat off, bills, settling and soothing—all those run-of-the-mill tasks.
-But before long everything became a priority.
-If only I kept the pace up.
+In the heady days of new parenthood, I thought I could keep up.
+Dirty laundry, thank-you cards, exercise, feeding baby, meal prep, doctor’s appointments, floors you can eat off, bills, settling, and soothing — surely there was time for all those run-of-the-mill tasks as long as they were carefully prioritized.
+But before long, everything became a priority.
+If I could just keep up the pace.
 Life had quickly turned into a never-ending game of whack-a-mole, leaving me feeling exhausted.

-What I came to realise, with a little help from my playgroup friend, was that when you first become a parent, it is absurdly important to free yourself of any pressure to get things done.
+What I came to realize, with a little help from my playgroup friend, was that when you first become a parent, it’s absurdly important to free yourself of any pressure to get things done.

 You are new at this